A Letter to My Younger Self

 But it took me a while to even understand what questions I should ask of myself.
 Some of those doubts were always there in the background, hovering, emphasizing that I didn’t understand life.
 I had a vague feeling that I was dismaying over things that didn’t matter while ignoring the universal realities that would pull me out of my little problem bubbles.
 But I wasn’t sure.
 And I never took out time to pin those deep questions about life, and, hence, could never answer them.

 The process of questioning deepened when I started writing and reading full-time.
-As I had redesigned my life from a corporate cycle of drudgery, I was too eager to question everything and to be better at the things I had failed at before.
+As I had redesigned my life from a corporate cycle of drudgery, I was too eager to question everything and to be better at things.
 It was like I had found vigor again.
-The more I read, the more I understood, the more life questions I had, and the more incomprehensible it seems now.
+The more life changing books I read, the more I understood, and the more life questions I had.

 As Franz Kafka once said, “Anyone who cannot come to terms with his life while he is alive needs one hand to ward off a little his despair over his fate… but with his other hand he can note down what he sees among the ruins.”

 The effort continues.

 I am putting down some thought-provoking questions that have hitherto found me here.
 I have followed a natural course and have clubbed thematic questions together.

 I have answered all the questions to keep an account of my thoughts on the matter.
 As you will see, I have some answers, but some of the questions to life still dodge me.
 You can completely ignore my responses and find your own.